joeltmiller/Mocha-Chai/README.md

 # Mocha-Chai

-Simple Mocha example with some Chai assertions as well.
+Simple Mocha examples with some Chai assertions as well.

 To run, pull down the code and run: